rocicorp/fractional-indexing/README.md

 );
 ```

-## Other Languages
+## Other Implementations

+### Languages

-These should be byte-for-byte compatible.
+These libraries should be byte-for-byte compatible.

 | Language | Repo                                                  |
 | -------- | ----------------------------------------------------- |